 We are talking social media and teens in 2021.
 Over the last decade, as our kids have grown and technology has evolved – I have shared things learned from being a parent to growing kids.

 Somehow my oldest kids are now teens.
 And as we all know, in 2021 – social media is everything to teens.

 Here are 5 things I have learned and parents should know about social media in 2020.

-5 Things Parents Should Know About Social Media and Teens in 2020
+5 Teenage Trends Parents Should Know About in 2021

-Let’s talk about social media and teens in 2020.
+Let’s talk about social media and teens in 2021.
+Let’s talk about the teenage trends parents should know about.
 We are discussing how parents can stay in the know, social media and teens mental health, what parents should be worried about, the effects of social media on teens and how to use social media as a way to connect with your kids.

 First up, we are getting this party started with what the popular social media apps teens are using.

 #1 Popular 2021 Social Media Apps for Teens

 What social media apps are popular with teens in 2020?
 Here are the top social apps on our teenagers’ phones.